Hurricane Fiona: Dominican Republic

 A few days after the hurricane, New York City mayor Eric Adams visited the Dominican Republic and Puerto Rico.
 After the visit, he requested a $3.7 billion supplemental bill for emergency and nutritional aid.

+Retirement

+Due to the severe damage and number of deaths the hurricane caused across the Caribbean and in Eastern Canada, the World Meteorological Organization retired the name Fiona from its rotating name lists in March 2023, and it will never be used again for another Atlantic tropical cyclone.
+It was replaced with Farrah, which will first appear on the 2028 season list.